 Slane’s editorial cartoons have earned him Cartoonist of the Year at the Qantas Media and Canon Media Awards.
 Slane contributes to a wide range of websites, books, magazines and newspapers.
 Political cartoons and illustrations have appeared in the NZ Listener magazine since 1991.

 Co-creator of the puppet troupe 'Hands Up' Slane wrote, constructed and performed satirical items for Television New Zealand's 'Tonight Show', designed, built and performed puppet characters for the children's series 'Space Knights'.

-Chris was born in 1957 graduated from Auckland University with a Bachelor of Town Planning while drawing cartoons for the student magazine Craccum.
-He currently lives in Auckland, New Zealand.
+Chris graduated from Auckland University with a Bachelor of Town Planning and began drawing cartoons for the student magazine Craccum.
+He lives in Auckland, New Zealand.